Wilenty/7zTC-7-ZIP-NanaZip-Theme-Changer/README.md

 In the execution log will be saved only the relative paths, so, you will not need to edit it, if you will want to send the log to me (or someone else).
 You can easily find the problems in the execution log, because all successful Exit-Codes are written as "(OK)" at the end of line.
 Other Error-Codes will be written as for example "(1)", "(5)", "(10)" or "(15)" and before the Error-Code you will see the OS message what failed.

-Because only one person (crypticus) asked me to change the program colors (B/W), so, I didn't change the default InnoSetup colors.
+Because only one person ( CrypticCus ) asked me to change the program colors (B/W), so, I didn't change the default InnoSetup colors.

 This program is shared as a Freeware (Donation-Ware).